algolab-quantique/Stage-A25-Zakary/docs/wiki/devlog.md

 - Used PauliArray with Z2P as a dependency in molecule simulation; Same results, no errors, but significantly faster!
 - Feature freeze is active for core C++ functions, but not infrastructure (testing suite) or Python files
 - There is a proposal for [std::simd](https://en.cppreference.com/w/cpp/experimental/simd.html) to be added to the ISO Standard of C++26, which would allow for portable SIMD without having to deal with intrinsics.
 Interesting option for future developement and maintainance of library.

+### 8th-12th
+**Features Added:**
+- Added a Table Of Content to the right of every .md pages when generating doxygen documentation
+- Added a copy button to code blocks in doxygen documentation

+**Bug Fixes:**
+- Fixed GH Pages doxygen build not having a light/dark mode switch.

+**TODOs & Known Issues:**
+- Implement automatic Python and C++ test suite --> Catch2 yet to be implemented
+- Fully integrate project with PauliArray
+- Multithreading is inconsistent for small arrays; suspect [the GIL](Optimizations.md) as root cause.
+Probable fix is to release the GIL during each bitwise operation.
+- pybind-stubgen has difficulties and crashes when creating stubs for files using external libraries (e.g., xxhash)
+- std::unordered_map is inneficient (?).
+Better alternatives are available online.
+Main use case for a better hashmap is in `unordered_unique()`
+- `concatenate()` should be split into two (one for each axis).
+There should also be an option or other function that permits direct insertion of one matrix onto/into another via an index parameter.
+- Doxygen comments for Python are not displayed in HTML output

+**Notes:**
+- details

+---

+# Template
+**Features Added:**
+- added feature

+**Bug Fixes:**
+- squashed bug

+**TODOs & Known Issues:**
+- {Copy previous week's section!}

+**Notes:**
+- details